 Abstract

-Data presented here contain elemental sinking fluxes of carbon, nitrogen, and phosphorus (C, N, P) from the Bermuda Atlantic Time-series Study site for October 1988 (BATS Cruise 1) through December 2022 (BATS Cruise 399).
-To trap oceanic sediment flux, a Particle Interceptor Trap System (PITS) was used.
-Composed of polycarbonate tubes (7 cm diameter by 53 cm height) containing a buffered brine solution and polycarbonate filters at the bottom where the flux is collected (Knauer et al., 1979), this floating sediment trap array is deployed during monthly BATS cruises at three depths (150, 200, and 300 meters) for a target time of 72 hours.
-After recovery, the filters are examined under a microscope to remove swimming zooplankton to prevent skewed end results.
-Three samples from each depth are acidified to remove inorganic carbon before measuring organic carbon and nitrogen using an elemental analyzer, while the remaining non-acidified sample is analyzed for total carbon content.
-Additional tubes are also deployed (three per depth) for phosphorus counts and analyzed at Bigelow Laboratory of Ocean Sciences.
-Three other tubes for blank counts are also prepared, but not deployed.
+Data presented here contain 35 years of elemental sinking fluxes of carbon, nitrogen, and phosphorus (C, N, P) from the Bermuda Atlantic Time-series Study site from December 1988 (BATS Cruise 3) through December 2023 (BATS Cruise 411).
+The BATS program uses a method developed by Knauer et al. (1979) which was used extensively in the VERTEX program.
+In summary, to trap oceanic sediment flux, BATS uses a floating array comprised of polycarbonate tubes (7 cm diameter by 53 cm height) containing a buffered brine solution, with polycarbonate filters at the bottom to collect flux.
+Four tubes are deployed at each depth (150, 200, and 300 meters) and three additional tubes for blank counts are prepared but not deployed.
+The floating sediment trap array with collection tubes is deployed during monthly BATS cruises for a target time of 72 hours, but deployment time is subject to change depending on weather and/or emergency conditions.
+After recovery, the filters are examined under a microscope to remove swimming zooplankton caught on the traps to prevent skewed end results.
+Three samples from each depth are acidified to remove inorganic carbon before measuring organic carbon and nitrogen using a CE440 Elemental Analyzer, while the remaining non-acidified sample is used for total carbon estimates.
+Additional tubes are also prepared and deployed (three per depth) for phosphorus samples that are analyzed at Bigelow Laboratory of Ocean Sciences using a separate analytical procedure supervised by Dr. Michael Lomas.

 Coverage